digital-rights/digital-rights.github.io/_posts/2019-06-26-human-auto-correct.md

 Reference used:

 Read, M. (2018).
 How Much of the Internet Is Fake?
 Turns Out, a Lot of It, Actually.
 USA: New York Magazine, The inteligencer.
 Gathered from: https://nymag.com/intelligencer/2018/12/how-much-of-the-internet-is-fake.html

+image used:

+Lance Roggendorff 2013, Flickr, CC BY 2.0.